PeterEFrancis/python-course/chapters/4. conditionals/exercises.md

 not a leap year
 ```

 9. **Find the day of the week based on the date.** Ask for a date (a month, day of the month, and year).
-Then display the day of the week, which can be found using the following algorithm.
+Then display the day of the week, which can be found using the following algorithm created by John Conway.
 Make sure your program excepts any capitalization.

 - First, find the "month code":